st3fan/dovecot-xaps-daemon/README.md

 The parameter `appleId` must be set to the login email address of the account.
 Please do _NOT_ fill in your password into `appleIdHashedPassword`, but instead run `xapsd -pass`.
 Then copy the printed hash to the config file.

+You don't have to care about certificate generation and renewal, as this is handled by the daemon.

 Setting up Devices